World oil demand to rise – OPEC - Nigeria Today

 The Organisation of Petroleum Exporting Countries (OPEC) has said demand for oil around the world is expected to rise.
 OPEC said this in the April edition of its Monthly Oil Market Report.
 World oil demand growth in 2016 was kept broadly unchanged at 1.38 million barrels per day (mb/d), averaging 95.05 mb/d.
 “For 2017, oil…

-The post World oil demand to rise – OPEC appeared first on The Herald Nigeria.
+The post World oil demand to rise – OPEC appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG